Chapter 1

 No more Interface Builder and Auto Layout

-Starting from Xcode 11, you can choose between SwiftUI and Storyboard to build the user interface.
-If you have built an app before, you may use Interface Builder to layout the UI on the storyboard.
-With SwiftUI, Interface Builder and storyboards are completely gone.
-It's replaced by a code editor and a preview canvas like the one shown in figure 2.
-You write the code in the code editor.
-Xcode then renders the user interface in real time and displays it in the canvas.
+Starting from Xcode 11, you have the option to choose between SwiftUI and Storyboard for building the user interface.
+If you've built an app before, you may have used Interface Builder to lay out the UI on the storyboard.
+With SwiftUI, Interface Builder and storyboards are replaced by a code editor and a preview canvas, like the one shown in Figure 2.
+You write the code in the code editor, and Xcode renders the user interface in real-time, displaying it in the canvas.

 Figure 3.
 User interface option in Xcode